Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 			>**Note:** You can learn about jQuery and jQuery UI in [http://docs.jquery.com/](http://docs.jquery.com/).

-		1. **KnockoutJS**: The MVC 4 default template now includes **KnockoutJS**, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
-Like in MVC3, jQuery and jQuery UI libraries are also included in ASP.NET MVC 4.
+		1. **KnockoutJS**: The ASP.NET MVC 4 default template now includes **KnockoutJS**, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
+Like in ASP.NET MVC 3, jQuery and jQuery UI libraries are also included in ASP.NET MVC 4.

 			>**Note:** You can get more information about KnockOutJS library in this link: <http://learn.knockoutjs.com/>.